 CX helps build more fruitful customer relationships

-CX drives over two-thirds of customer loyalty, more than ‘brand’ and ‘price’ combined.
+CX drives over two-thirds of customer loyalty, which represents more than brand and price combined.
 (Gartner, via CMSWire)

 Customers are seeking experiences personalized to them

-Key takeaway: Brands that offer a good customer experience are more likely to see their revenue grow faster than those who don’t put CX as a top priority.
-Customer feedback – understanding their needs, expectations, preferences, and how they perceive their experiences with your brand – is critical to understanding how best to deliver the CX they desire.
+Key takeaway: Brands that offer a good customer experience are more likely to see their revenue grow faster than those who don’t prioritize CX.
+Analyzing customer feedback to understand needs, expectations, preferences, and how customers perceive their experiences is key to learning how your brand can best deliver the CX they desire.

 With CX, there's little room for error

-With more information and options at their fingertips than ever before, customers expect easy, quick, and frictionless experiences.
+With information and options more readily available than ever before, customers expect easy, quick, and frictionless experiences.
 Otherwise, they will take their business elsewhere.

 Customers expect answers, fast